-According to the plan for Washington, D.C. designed by Pierre Charles L’Enfant, Congress should sit on the tallest hill in the federal core of the city.
+According to the plan for Washington, DC designed by Pierre Charles L’Enfant, Congress should sit on the tallest hill in the federal core of the city.
 It was the perfect symbol for the new nation’s democratic ideals.
-Then came the hard part: designing the Capitol Building itself.
+Then came the hard part: Designing the Capitol Building itself.

 Washington and Jefferson’s Competition

-In October, the judges received a letter from a Dr. William Thornton.
+In October, the judges received a letter from Dr. William Thornton.
 He was a physician and amateur architect living on Tortola, in the British West Indies.
 Due to the slow speed of news in those days, he hadn’t heard about the competition until it was too late to meet the deadline.
 He asked for the opportunity to present a plan, anyway.
 Having nothing to lose, the judges agreed.

 Thornton’s design surprised and delighted the commissioners.
-The Neoclassical structure, evoking the Roman Pantheon, had three sections: two rectangular wings, connected by a domed central building.
+The Neoclassical structure, evoking the Roman Pantheon, had three sections: Two rectangular wings, connected by a domed central building.
 Washington praised its “grandeur, simplicity, and convenience.”
 Dr. Thornton was awarded the prize of $500 and a plot of land in the new city.

 Work on the building began in 1793 in September with a parade.
 George Washington led a small company of artillerymen across the Potomac River and up to Jenkins’ Hill.
 Along the route, they were joined by Freemasons from Maryland and Virginia.
 An engraved dedication plaque was placed at the southeast corner of the foundation, and George Washington ceremonially lowered the cornerstone onto it.
 Four Masons then consecrated the stone.